 When you first apply for SSDI, or if you've been receiving SSDI benefits for less than 24 months, the SSA will use what it calls the "three tests" to determine whether your self-employment work is SGA.

 If any one of these tests shows that the work you do for your small business is SGA, you will be ineligible for benefits.

-Also, if you lose benefits due to SGA but are still in your re-entitlement period, the SSA will also use the three tests to see if your benefits should be restarted.
-(For more information, see "Self-Employment and the Trial Work Period," below.)
+There's one more situation where the SSA will use the three tests.
+If you lose benefits due to doing SGA, but you're still in your "re-entitlement" period, the SSA will also use the three tests to see if your benefits should be restarted.
+(For more information on the re-entitlement period and the three tests, see our article on Self-Employment and the Trial Work Period.)

 The SSA will consider your work to be SGA if you provide significant services to your business (as discussed above) and you receive substantial income from your business.
-Here, the way Social Security considers whether your income is "substantial" is more complicated than simply determining if your countable income is above the SGA amount.
+Here, the way Social Security considers whether your income is "substantial" is more complicated than simply checking if your countable income is above the SGA amount.